cosmos/sdk-tutorials/academy/6-cosmjs-1/cosmjs-objects.md

 ---
-title: Custom Objects for Your Checkers Blockchain
+title: "Custom Objects for Your Checkers Blockchain"
 order: 7
 description: Create the objects for your GUI
 tag: deep-dive